jkaewprateep/time_domain_stage_problem/README.md

 # time_domain_stage_problem

-For study time domain stage games puzzles. ( Building environments )
+For study time domain stage games puzzles. ( Building environments, AI from the last working versions )

 Games input is based on the time steps limits, some warning meesages are from compatibility for the game and Gym environment when current has 5 variables output but the Super Mario games based on 4 output as the games versions and I found they asking on the webboard. ```gym-super-mario-bros 7.4.0```, file: ```\Python310\lib\site-packages\gym\wrappers\time_limit.py```